 Timothy F. Murphy is Professor of Philosophy in the Biomedical Sciences at the University of Illinois College of Medicine at Chicago.
 He is the author of Case Studies in Biomedical Research Ethics (MIT Press, 2004), Gay Science: The Ethics of Sexual Orientation Research, and other books.

-—Gregory Pence, School of Medicine and Department of Philosophy, University of Alabama at Birmingham
+—Gregory Pence, Department of Philosophy, University of Alabama at Birmingham

 —Mark H. Waymack, Department of Philosophy and Co-Director of Graduate Programs in Health Care Ethics, Loyola University Chicago